crjarchow/cjlatin102/translation2.md

   Ablative, plural, ablative of means.
 Uses this case as it describes the actions between Hercules and Nessus concerning the fixation of arrows.

 Identify the form of moriens.
-  present active particple ❌ **gender, number?**
+  present active particple ❌ masculine, singular

 Identify felle.
 Why does Hyginus use this case? ablative, singular, neuter.
 He uses this case as a descriptor❌ of the word it modifies "tinctas" which is a perfect passive participle

 Identify the form of tinctas.
-  perfect passive participle ❌
+  perfect passive participle ❌ accusative feminine plural

 Identify the form of exceptum. perfect passive participle ❌

 William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.
   Ut depono moriens ❌